 - Monitor allergies – check in on the weather forecast and pollen counts and speak to a pharmacist about allergy medication.

 - Skincare – look for an eye cream with caffeine, retinol and hyaluronic acid to help hydrate and smooth the area.

-If you prefer the idea of a non-surgical option, laser skin resurfacing can be a good treatment for bags under eyes.
-Laser resurfacing generally costs less, is less painful, and can be done more quickly.
+If you prefer the idea of a non-surgical option, laser resurfacing can be a good treatment for bags under eyes.

 How it works?

 A dermatologist will use lasers to remove the top layers of your skin (the epidermis) while also stimulating the lower layers (the dermis).
-The heat from the laser aims to boost the production of collagen – the protein that improves texture and elasticity of skin.
+The heat from the laser aims to boost the production of collagen.

 What should I know?

 The treatment can be done in around one hour.
-You may feel slight discomfort during the treatment, and afterwards the skin around your eyes may be red and swollen.
+You may feel slight discomfort during the treatment, and afterwards the skin around your eyes may be red and swollen for one week.
 You’ll most likely be able to go home soon after treatment.

 Blepharoplasty is the medical term for eyelid surgery.
 As opposed to the non-surgical options, you’ll be operated on under anaesthetic and the effects can be permanent.
 Scars will be very thin along lower lashes line and are almost unnoticeable.

 How it works?